ramp-eu/AGILPLAS/docs/usermanual.md

 4. This code is written in Arduino (C++ with some additional features).
 There are two mandatory functions:
     - [`setup()`](https://www.arduino.cc/reference/en/language/structure/sketch/setup/) is called when a sketch starts.

     - [`loop()`](https://www.arduino.cc/reference/en/language/structure/sketch/loop/) does precisely what its name suggests, and loops consecutively.

     - Check the [language reference](https://www.arduino.cc/reference/en/) for the complete documentation.

+5. On top of this functions, this implementation contains:
+    - [`Input`](/src/main/Input) class with `reference` and `alias` member variables.

+    - [`readData()`](/src/main/readData.ino) function that loops through the digital inputs storing their value.

+    - [`sendData()`](/src/main/sendData.ino) function that builds a request with the previously read data.
+Then sends it towards OCB.
+    > /v2/op/update endpoint is used with "append" mode.
+This will create the entity if it doesn't exist and update its attributes otherwise.

-5. Use `Sketch > Verify/Compile` or Ctrl+R to check your code for errors compiling it.
+6. Use `Sketch > Verify/Compile` or Ctrl+R to check your code for errors compiling it.

-6. Use `Sketch > Upload` or Ctrl+U to compile your code and upload it to the configured board (via USB-B).
+7. Use `Sketch > Upload` or Ctrl+U to compile your code and upload it to the configured board (via USB-B).

-6. Use `Tools > Serial Monitor` or Ctrl+Shift+M to open the Serial monitor.
+8. Use `Tools > Serial Monitor` or Ctrl+Shift+M to open the Serial monitor.
 This is our main debugging tool.

 ## Libraries